 Learn easily how a solar kit works

-To understand how a solar energy works as a domestic first explain traditional electrical installation works.
+To understand how solar energy works as a domestic first explain traditional electrical installation works.

 In any of our houses in the city, the electric company gives us access to your mains, after passing through the meter for electricity supply us with very defined characteristics, AC power (AC) 220V and 50Hz.

-It is for this reason that most electrical appliances market are expected to operate with these features electric power (AC 220V, 50Hz).
+It is for this reason that most electrical appliances market is expected to operate with these features of electric power (AC 220V, 50Hz).

-In order to provide us with electricity by another method we are fortunate to have a technology that existed for years but had not until recent competitively priced to be developed, photovoltaic solar energy.
+To provide us with electricity by another method we are fortunate to have a technology that existed for years but had not until recently competitively priced to be developed, photovoltaic solar energy.

-Photovoltaic solar energy uses a physical phenomenon that occurs when sunlight falls on certain materials, is called "photovoltaic effect".
-This effect produces an electric current through the technology of photovoltaic panels can be exploited with well-defined characteristics.
+Photovoltaic solar energy uses a physical phenomenon that occurs when sunlight falls on certain materials, which is called the “photovoltaic effect”.
+This effect produces an electric current through the technology of photovoltaic panels that can be exploited with well-defined characteristics.